ModelarData/Utilities/README.md

 # Utilities
-Utilities for simplifying development and testing:
+Utilities for simplifying development and testing developed in this repository:

 - [Apache Arrow Flight manager testing script](Apache-Arrow-Flight-Tester/manager.py) written in [Python 3](https://www.python.org/) to test the different endpoints of the ModelarDB manager Apache Arrow Flight API.